 “A 30 minute walk per day is an excellent way to promote healthy, flexible joints by stimulating synovial fluid to bring nutrients to the joints,” notes Dr. Armin Tehrany, Founder of Manhattan Orthopedic Care.
 “In addition, the gentle, natural weight bearing process of walking can create better muscle strength and balance around the joints as well.
 This can diminish the likelihood and progression of osteoarthritis.”

-These benefits are not unique to those who are starting from square one; even if you are following a training plan or regularly work out, you should still be taking advantage of the many benefits of walking.
+These benefits are not unique to those who are starting from square one; even if you are following a training plan or regularly run or hit the gym, you should still be taking advantage of the many benefits of walking.
+Try incorporating a longer walk into your cool-down as a way to fit even more activity into your day.